trychlos/pwix-modal/README.md

     Defaults to `MD_VERBOSE_NONE`.

 Remind too that Meteor packages are instanciated at application level.
 They are so only configurable once, or, in other words, only one instance has to be or can be configured.
-Addtionnal calls to `pwixModal.configure()` will just override the previous one.
+Addtionnal calls to `Modal.configure()` will just override the previous one.
 You have been warned: **only the application should configure a package**.

 ## What does it provide ?

-### `pwixModal`
+### `Modal`

 The globally exported object.